 HEATING & AIR

 High moisture levels can result in physical discomfort, increased air conditioning costs, and possibly serious health issues.
 In addition, damage to your home and your home’s furnishings can result.
 Maintaining relative humidity below 50% prevents dust mite infestations, mold and mildew growth, and inhibits the growth of bacteria.
-Lower relative humidity also reduces the out-gassing of volatile organic compounds – creating a healthier environment in which to live and breathe for you and your family.
+Dehumidifiers reduce the out-gassing of volatile organic compounds – creating a healthier environment in which to live and breathe for you and your family.

 Dust mites and mold are the two most common allergens present in higher humidity environments.
 These allergens do not require water to grow – they only require humidity levels at or above 65% to 99% at the surface on which they grow.